Here's what we know about the San Jose rail yard shooting

 There are multiple active scenes connected to the investigation into the shooting, according to San Jose Fire spokeswoman Erica Ray.

-A fire broke out at Cassidy's home, about 8 miles away from the shooting scene, San Jose Mayor Sam Liccardo told CNN affiliate KGO.
-No one was found inside the home, Liccardo said.
+A fire broke out at Cassidy's home, about 8 miles away from the shooting scene, Mayor Sam Liccardo told CNN affiliate KGO.
+No one was found inside, Liccardo said.

 Liccardo did not specify the exact location, but tweets from the San Jose Fire Department state that firefighters responded to a fire at the home in the 1100 block of Angmar Court in San Jose at 6:36 a.m. local time.